napahlm/react-django/README.md

 The purpose of the project is to get familiar with tools for full stack development by developing a web site from scratch.

-Initial steps are done with the help of this great tutorial: https://www.youtube.com/watch?v=JD-age0BPVo&list=PLzMcBGfZo4-kCLWnGmK0jUBmGLaJxvi4j
+Initial steps are done with the help of this great tutorial[^1].

 ## Hosting the website